Kashrut: Separation of meat and milk

 Meat and milk (or derivatives) may not be mixed in the sense that meat and dairy products are not served at the same meal, served or cooked in the same utensils, or stored together.

 Observant Jews have separate sets of dishes, and sometimes different kitchens, for meat and milk, and wait anywhere between one and six hours after eating meat before consuming milk products.
 The milchig and fleishig (literally "milky" and "meaty") utensils and dishes are the commonly referred-to Yiddish delineations between dairy and meat ones, respectively.

+According to the Shulchan Aruch, a six-hour waiting period is recommended between consuming meat and dairy.
+During this time, it is generally advised to abstain from brushing and rinsing the mouth.

-Shelomo Dov Goitein writes, "the dichotomy of the kitchen into a meat and a milk section, so basic in an observant Jewish household, is […] never mentioned in the Geniza."
+Shelomo Dov Goitein writes, "the dichotomy of the kitchen into a meat and a milk section, so basic in an observant Jewish household, is [...] never mentioned in the Geniza."
 Goitein believed that in the early Middle Ages Jewish families kept only one set of cutlery and cooking ware.
 According to David C. Kraemer, the practice of keeping separate sets of dishes developed only in the late 14th and 15th centuries.
 It is possible observant Jews before then waited overnight for the meat or dairy gravy absorbed in a pot's walls to become insignificant (lifgam) before using the pot for the other foodstuff (meat or dairy).